Torksi/rql/README.md

 # Changelog

+## 1.3.2 (2023-11-21)

+- Fixed a bug where nested field in `filter` statement was not working correctly if the field didn't exist

 ## 1.3.1 (2023-11-20)

-- Fixed bug where OR operator was not working correctly in `filter` statement
+- Fixed a bug where OR operator was not working correctly in `filter` statement
 - Added `QueryParsingOptions` to QueryParser
 - Added option to disable dataset requirement via `strictDataset` option